bvosk/CoffeeWarmer/README.md

 This schematic diagram was made with [Fritzing](https://fritzing.org/).

 Note that the connection from `D7` to the input connection on the relay is not shown.
-This is due to limitations on the imported part file for the relay.
+This is due to limitations on the imported part file for the relay. `D7` was chosen so that the on-board LED could be used to indicate the desire state of the relay.

 ![Schematic Diagram](./docs/schematic/schematic.png)